Meet the Coalition

 Phil lives in Normal Heights with his wife Mary and daughter Sarah.
 He enjoys hiking in Mission Trails, obscure (or not-so-obscure) indie bands, and reading novels and history.

-Clovis Honoré
+Minister Clovis Honoré

 Born and raised in South Central Los Angeles, Clovis Honoré grew up amidst the social turbulence of the 1960s and the cultural renaissance of the 1970s on the west side of South Central Los Angeles.
 He graduated from Los Angeles High School and entered San Diego State University in 1978.
 Once at SDSU, he became involved in the social, cultural and political life of San Diego’s African American community.
 He pledged Alpha Phi Alpha Fraternity, Inc., and was twice President of the Black Student Council/Afrikan Student Union.
 Honoré graduated from San Diego State University with a degree in Political Science and African American Studies.